zhenfeizhang/zhenfeizhang.github.io/cv/markdown/cv.md

 Software
 --------------------
+Manta
+: A privacy preserving decentralized exchange protocol using zkSNARKs; also a parachain build on top of the polkadot ecosystem.
+[Source code](https://github.com/Manta-Network).

+Zen
+: A privacy preserving machine learning framework for convolutional neural networks, build with zkSNARKs.
+[Source code](https://github.com/UCSB-TDS/ZEN).

 Pixel
 : A pairing based, forward-secure and aggregatable signature, written in python (PoC) and rust (product level).
 Improves existing (non-aggregatable) solution by 100x,